[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 - Navigate:

-pwd(Where am I?),ls(What’s here?),cd(Enter/Change). - Manage:
+pwd(Where am I?),ls(What’s around here?),cd(Enter/Change location). - Manage:

-mkdir(Create room),touch(Create file),cp(Copy),mv(Move/Rename),rm(Destroy). - View:
+mkdir(Create directory),touch(Create file),cp(Copy),mv(Move/Rename),rm(Destroy). - View:

 cat(Short),less(Long),head/tail(Top/Bottom). - Edit: